hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Of course I agree, but there can be more than one entry there.

 [17:52:41](#1619113961281gsDxT:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Sure, but IMO it's better to avoid posting snippets where we're not ready to outplay the competition.
 By posting low level code we create a wrong image of Red.
 Index trickery, not declarativity.
-And something tells me we won't have format in the next few years at this rate í ½í¸‰
+And something tells me we won't have format in the next few years at this rate ğŸ˜‰

 [17:55:14](#1619114114284guAdz:gitter.im) <greggirwin (Gregg Irwin)>:
 So is it better to have something sooner, or wait for something better later?
 What about when you don't know when later will be?

 [17:56:09](#1619114169287BteEf:gitter.im) <hiiamboris (NOT THIS ONE)>:
-**I** would post it when it's ready í ½í¸‰
+**I** would post it when it's ready ğŸ˜‰

 [17:56:56](#1619114216288VUGva:gitter.im) <greggirwin (Gregg Irwin)>:
 You're no help at all. :^)